-It’s no secret that going to graduate school can be expensive.
-That’s why PNC also offers graduate and professional loans up to $65,000 per year.
+It’s no secret that going to graduate or professional school can be expensive.
+That’s why PNC also offers graduate and professional loans with higher loan limits as compared to undergraduate loans.
 The money is transferred directly to your school.

 To be eligible, you must be enrolled at least half-time in a degree or certificate program.
 And you need to have received an acceptance letter from the school you plan to attend before applying for the loan.

 PNC offers four types of graduate-level loans including Graduate/Professional loans, Health & Medical Professions loans, Health Professions Residency loans, and Bar Study loans.

 Interest rates vary depending on which loan you take out, which depends on the program you are enrolled in.

 - Graduate/Professional Students: 5.61% to 11.79% (APR) for fixed-rate loans and 5.15% to 11.30% (APR) for variable-rate loans